Bani57/HowToRideTheShoppingCart/index.markdown

 3. Information about transactions, including the products bought, their prices, time of purchase, ....

-#### There are several factors that contribute to how people spend their annual income:
+#### Amogst others, we expect the following factors to be decisive in how peole spend their annual income:

-1. Income category
+1. Household income:
     - In our dataset we have several categories ranging from below 15,000 to over 250,000 USD p.a.
-2. Shopping behavior
+2. Shopping habits
     - It mainly depends on the day of the week
-2. Campaigns play a major role
+2. Advertisement campaigns
     - Some households take active participation in campaigns which significantly lowers the expenses
 3. Products vary in price
     - Some products are much more expensive than others, nonetheless their purchase is unavoidable
 4. Households preferences
     - Households with lower income tend to buy low-budget goods, as opposed to households with higher income that buy high-end goods (like organic food)
 5. Demographics
+6. Number and ages of children in the family

-# **1. Are you sure you're earning enough a year to be buying that?**
+# **1. Are you sure you're earning enough to buy that fancy organic avocado?**
 ## *You know, not everyone is in the top 1%...[^1]*
-[^1]: 99% to be precise :)
+[^1]: 99% of all people are not in the top 1%, to be precise :)

-We noted that one of the major factors in determining the household expenses is the household income category.
+As expected, our analysis showed that one of the major factors in determining the household expenses is the annual income of a given household.
 The main challange in utilizing this information from the datasets was the fact that we didn't have exact nummeric data about the household incomes.
 Instead, we were provided only with different income categories.
 Looking on the bright side, there is meaningful ordering of the categories as they are intervals.
 The main challenge here was finding an appropiare nummerical representation for each income category.
 We did so by fitting the data to the lognormal distribution.
 Even before seeing the income distirbution, we already assumeed that it would be log-normal, as this is the usual distribution of positiv random variables.
 This follows from the central limit theorem, applied to variables which cannot be negative (like household income).

-Naively, we could simply plot the number of household in every income category and get the following plot:
+Naively, we could simply plot the number of households contained  within every income category and get the following plot:

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" src="./iframe_figures/figure_20.html"></iframe>